-MCMIS data from 2012-2016 does not indicate a significant passenger carrier transportation safety problem.
-However, the importance of passenger carrier safety is too high to not set an objective for future goals regarding reducing passenger carrier crashes in the hopes that reducing those involved crashes, the opportunity for fatal crashes is also reduced.
-Therefore, the performance goal for MCSU for FY 2018-2020 will be to continue to reduce fatal passenger carrier crashes by 25% per year from the 2012-2016 annual average.
-That average equates to a reduction of 3 fatal crashes by the end of 2020.
+MCMIS data from 2015-2018 does not indicate a significant passenger carrier transportation safety problem.
+However, the importance of passenger carrier safety is too high to not set an objective for future goals regarding reducing passenger carrier crashes and the reduction for fatal crashes.
+Therefore, the performance goal for MCSU for FY 2019-2021 will be to continue to reduce fatal passenger carrier crashes by 50% per year from the 2015-2018 annual average.
+That average equates to a reduction of 3.5 fatal crashes by the end of 2021.
 MCSU is on pace to acheive these goals.